Mightysho/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This file is Mandatory in all ALX School projects
+<hr>This file is Mandatory in all ALX School projects